whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-spring/08-printing-press/08-04-rephotography-laser-etched-relief-printing-assignment.md

 ---
 title: 08.04 Rephotography Laser Etched Relief Printing Assignment
 date: 2025-03-19T09:00:00
-lastmod: 2025-03-19T08:50:48
+lastmod: 2025-03-19T08:55:05
 ---

 ## Assignment Deliverables

 1. A unique, singular work of Rephotography from an appropriated image
-2. An edition of the same appropriated image made with relief printing or intalio printing
+2. An edition of the same appropriated image made with relief printing or intalio printing (minimum 3 identical copies)
+3. Written description of the work and its intent (`.docx` or `.pdf`)
+   - Label file YYYYMMDD Lastname Firstname rephotography work description

 ## Assignment Overview